188th RHA Annual Exhibition Opening Events IMPORTANT NOTICE

 Forms can now be downloaded only from the RHA website (link below).

 It is vital that artists print the entire pdf and return the form and reply sections (as marked) to the RHA along with fee.
-Artists must print and attach two labels to each piece entered.
+Artists must print and attach a tie on and a stick on label to each piece entered.
 Work will not be accepted without the labels.